BIG-SA/BASH-Intro-2018/notes/extra_command_syntax.md

 `command [-option(s)] [argument(s)]`

-The most important thing to note is that the command line *always* starts with a "command", which is an executable file or program.
+The most important thing to note is that the command line *always* starts with a "command", which is an executable file or program (any file with the executable bit set).

-## Executable commands
+## Options and arguments

+Options are settings built into the command program (or script), that alter the default behaviour of the program.
+Some options are "flags", which simply turns on or off a specific behaviour, while others require some input value, which are called "arguments".

 Some commands can be used without any options or arguments, e.g. `ls` and `pwd`.

-## Options and arguments
+- commands that expect arguments
+- arguments without options
+- combining options
+- required options (subcommands, e.g. tar)